 What is an arterial ulcer?

 Arterial leg ulcers are caused by insufficient arterial blood flow to the lower extremities.
 The direct cause of reduced blood flow is vessel wall arteriosclerosis and atherosclerotic plaque accumulation causing vessel occlusion.
 Peripheral vascular disease associated with arterial insufficiency may result in limb tissue ischemia.
 In case this condition is prolonged, the skin on the leg becomes thin with loss of hair, subcutaneous tissue and muscles atrophy, nails become thickened, leg color and temperature change becoming pale and cool, pulses become difficult to palpate and pain increases with exercise or leg elevation.

 The treatment of arterial leg ulcers requires a multidisciplinary approach.
 It is necessary to ensure a proper blood flow, which often involves surgical intervention.
 The patient must be encouraged to adopt and maintain healthy lifestyle changes which will help to improve tissue perfusion.

 - History of stroke or transient ischemic attack

 - Obesity and immobility

-The lifestyle changes that you can adopt will contribute to improve peripheral circulation and help prevent arterial leg ulcers, if you are at risk.
+The lifestyle changes that the patient can adopt will contribute to improve peripheral circulation and help prevent arterial leg ulcers.

-Smoking severely reduces the tissue perfusion and is one of aggravating factors for arterial leg ulcers.
-You are advised to stop smoking to prevent the occurrence of arterial ulcer if you are at risk, especially if you already have an arterial ulcer.
+- Stop smoking: Smoking severely reduces the tissue perfusion and is one of aggravating factors for arterial leg ulcers.